 Markha valley trek

-The green oasis of the Markha Valley is guarded by Kang Yatse 6400mts from east and Zanskar range from the south west.
+The green oasis of the Markha Valley guarded by Kang Yatse 6400mts from east and Zanskar range from the south west.
 From any of the high points you can have breath-taking views of the Korakoram, Saser Kangri peak (7670mts) Stok Kangri (6150mts) Kang Yatse 6400mts.and Nun Kun (7135mts.)
-This is the best Himalayan scenery that one can witness in the Markha Valley Trek.

 Sculpted canyons, fantastic rock formations, medieval villages, Buddhist gompas and snow-peaks.
-The Markha Valley Trek is one of the most popular treks in Ladakh.
-The Markha Trek route is located close to Leh and the trekking is mostly below 4000 metres with night stops at around 3500m and has the best of Ladakh.
-The Markha Valley Ttrek being in Hemis National Park, there is always an opportunity of spotting rare species of wild animals
+The Markha Valley is one of the most popular treks in Ladakh.
+Its located close to Leh, the walking is mostly below 4000 metres with night stops around 3500 meters and has the best of Ladakh.
+This trek being in Hemis National Park, there is always an opportunity of spotting rare species of wild animals

 Itinerary for Markha Valley Trek